AJurcak96/TapeTime/README.md

 Welcome text introducing visitors to the world of VHS tapes.
 Movie genres section showcasing various classic genres.
 Contact information for inquiries and questions.

+Contributing:
+We welcome contributions to improve the Tape Time VHS Store website.
+If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.